Buharu/RPA_Training_Tutorials/README.md

 Methods:
 * ToString
 * vbCrLf

+## Fix_a_RPA_Robot_add_new_functionalities
+This Process will:
+1. Search for "The Ice Age" movie in the IMBD webiste.
+2. Get the IMDb RATING.
+3. Displays it through the messagebox.

+<b>Solving</b>

+Changes I made:
+1. I change the browser because the edge didn't have the extension installed.
+2. Unified Application Target -> Selector:  from msedge.exe  to chrome.exe
+3. I indicate "Search" UI Element
+4. I insert a "Type Into" Activity to insert the movie name
+5. I indicate the "Movie Card" and "Rating" UI Element

+<b>Include the new requirements:</b>

+1. Implement a user input prompt to capture the movie title from the user.
+2. Use the movie title as input to search for the movie on the movie search page of the IMDB website.
+3. Extract the IMDB rating of the searched movie from the website.
+4. Display the retrieved IMDB rating through a message box.

+<b>Implementation steps</b>:

+1. Added an "Input Dialog" activity for the user to enter the movie name.
+2. Added a "Get Text" activity to retrieve the correct movie name.
+3. To identify the correct "Movie Card" UI Element, I modified the Fuzzy Selector to use the movie name from the variable.
+This addresses the issue with the Target and Anchor when the movie name changes.
+4. Added a "Try-Catch" activity to handle missing ratings.

+Activities used:
+* Input Dialog
+* Get Text
+* Insert dinamically the movie name
+* Try-Catch
+* Assign

 ## Main_Output_Methods_and_Output_Activities
 In this sequence I will use previous sequence, "Input Methods and Input activities.xaml" and I will add functionallity for extraction transaction numbers from Double UI.
 For every transaction added in the Double UI, I will extract the "transaction no" and insert in the excel file to the corespondent row